 Given 1 in 6 Australians will experience depression at some stage in their life, there are and will continue to be millions of people in need of support and information to maintain their mental health and reduce the likelihood of developing mental health problems.
-Partners in Depression is a prevention and early intervention program that supports individuals to access relevant information and the help that they need.

 Kim - Carer case study

 To make an enquiry about the national Partners in Depression program, to find a group or facilitator, please contact us.